quantum-journal/quantum-journal/README.md

 The `quantumarticle` class tries to be **maximally compatible** with existing document classes, such as, `article`, `revtex`, `iopart`, and `elsarticle`.
 It supports all standard options, like `twocolumn`, `onecolumn`, `titlepage`, as well as the standard syntax for defining the title page with the `\author`, `\address`, and `\affiliation` commands and the `abstract` environment.

+## Beta features

+In addition, this document class come bundled with two new extras (currently in beta phase):

+1. The quantum-plots.ipynb Jupyter notebook and matplotlib style for effortlessly producing professional looking plots in python.

+2. The quantum-lyx-template.lyx LxY style, which allow you to generate the LaTeX source of your quantumarticle manuscript with the LyX document processor.

+## Changelog

+# New in v5.0:

+* foo
+* bar

+## Contributors

+Developed by: Christian Gogolin, Christopher Granade, Johannes J. Meyer, Victor V. Albert

+With smaller contributions from:

+Shahnawaz Ahmed, Andrey Rakhubovsky, liantze, Abhinav Deshpande

 ## Contributing

 In case you encounter problems using the article class please consider opening a bug report in our [bug-tracker on github](https://github.com/cgogolin/quantum-journal/issues).